 └── SDL2 + OpenGL Backend (Linux/macOS)

-The HGE sprite concepts — texture regions, hot spots, colour modulation — map cleanly to OpenGL textured quads.
-The mental model transfers even if the API calls change.
+The HGE sprite concepts - texture regions, hot spots, colour modulation - translate neatly to OpenGL textured quads.
+The API changes, but the mental model carries over.

-On Linux and macOS, get a basic SDL2 window with an OpenGL context running:
+Start with a basic SDL2 window and an OpenGL context on the target platforms.

 SDL_Init(SDL_INIT_VIDEO | SDL_INIT_AUDIO);